callsys/GenPromp/README.md

 ```
 python main.py --function test --config configs/imagenet_stage2.yml --opt "{'test': {'load_token_path': 'ckpts/imagenet750/tokens/', 'load_unet_path': 'ckpts/imagenet750/unet/', 'save_log_path': 'ckpts/imagnet750/log.txt'}}"
 ```
 In the inference stage, the weights of the learned concept tokens are load from `ckpts/imagenet750/tokens/` , the weights of the finetuned UNet are load from `ckpts/imagenet750/unet/` and the log file is saved to `ckpts/imagnet750/log.txt`.
-Due the random noise added to the tested image and the batch size, the results might fluctuate within a small range ($\pm$ 0.1).
+Due the random noise added to the tested image, the results might fluctuate within a small range ($\pm$ 0.1).

 Here is a inference example of GenPromp on CUB_200_2011.
 ```